a11smiles/WellArchitected-OpenHack/docs/deployment.md

 docker run -it wafopenhack -u <email> -p <password> -s <subscriptionId> -t <tenantId> -m
 ```

-As stated above, after your Azure DevOps tenant has been created, you will propmted to manually enter a PAT.
+As stated above, after your Azure DevOps tenant has been created, you will prompted to manually enter a PAT.
 Follow the requirements stated above for creating a PAT with the necessary permissions.
 Once, you've created the PAT, enter it at the prompt (copy and paste), then the deployment will continue.

 #### Microsoft AIRS subscriptions (for Microsoft employees)